LeeAnnEditor/o365hq/blog/There is no competition with Apple, only partnership.md

 platforms that our customers are using.
 So Office on the iPad or iPhone, Minecraft on every platform, that's just a natural thing for us to do."*

-See full interview on the link -- https://cheddar.com/videos/marketing-microsoft
+See the full interview on the link -- https://cheddar.com/videos/marketing-microsoft